 This feature helps in playing the recording of the candidate’s code submitted for a given HackerRank Assessment.
 We capture the code snippet written by the candidate whenever the candidate runs the code and display the playback in the report.

-You can understand the thought process/ approaches taken by the candidate while taking the coding challenge.
+You can understand the thought process/approaches taken by the candidate while taking the coding challenge.

 Customer Use Case 1

 In a particular hiring challenge, a question was there to find distinct pairs in a given array of integers.
-The code playback feature in one of the candidate’s reports showed that he first started solving the problem using if-else statement but later changed it to a switch-case statement with a for increment loop.
+The code playback feature in one of the candidate’s reports showed that he first started solving the problem using an if-else statement but later changed it to a switch-case statement with a for increment loop.
 However, the final solution that he submitted had a function with a for loop and a return statement.

 This detailed report helped the hiring manager get a clear understanding of the various approaches taken by the candidate while solving the problem.